skatrak/Flat-Mesher/library/README.txt

   cmake ..
   make

-You will obtain a static library.
+You will obtain a static library, used by the GUI and CLI applications.